Learning objective

 This objective helps connect Chromatography (A-level only) to exam-style questions, flashcards, and revision notes for Chromatography (A-level only).

-2 linked- Confusing Phases: Remember that the stationary phase is the substance that does not move, while the mobile phase is the solvent that carries the mixture through the stationary phase.
+Confusing stationary and mobile phases: Remember that the stationary phase does not move and is responsible for the interaction with the analytes, while the mobile phase is what carries the analytes through the system.

 Revision tools